When to see your GP

 - having a severe illness or condition that affects the whole body

-- using recreational drugs or consuming excessive amounts of alcohol (either binge drinking or long-term alcohol misuse)
+- using recreational drugs or drinking too much alcohol (either binge drinking or long-term alcohol misuse)

 - certain types of prescription medicine – such as antidepressants or blood pressure medication